kuma35/thinking-forth-jp/sphinx/chapter2.rst

 =====================

 In the nine phases at the start of this chapter we listed five steps *before* “implementation.”
-Yet in we saw that an overindulgence in planning is both difficult and pointless.
+Yet in Chapter One we saw that an overindulgence in planning is both difficult and pointless.

 Clearly you can’t undertake a significant software project—regardless of the language—without some degree of planning.
 Exactly what degree is